dimasmith/znai-rust-showcase/README.md

 Znai is focused on software projects.
 It has multiple handy features to work with source code, diagrams, OpenAPI specs, and other things.
 You can even run a presentation from the generated Znai pages.

+## Where can I see the results

+The documentation of this repository is published as [GitHub pages](https://dimasmith.github.io/znai-rust-showcase/tutorial/create-documentation).
+You will find a tutorial on how to configure and publish Znai documentation for your project.